 Brussels European Technology Center technicians working on film plastics technology

 ExxonMobil’s presence in Belgium dates back to 1891.
-With around 2,500 employees in Belgium, the company operates a refinery, three chemical plants, as well as a technology center and a regional head office for Europe, Middle East and Africa.
+With around 2,000 employees in Belgium, the company operates a refinery, three chemical plants, as well as a technology center and a regional head office for Europe, Middle East and Africa.
 Its fuels and lubricants are marketed under the Esso and Mobil brands, its chemical products under the ExxonMobil brand.

 ExxonMobil’s continuous investment priorities are energy efficiency, safety, cleaner products and technologies, as well as reducing the sites’ environmental footprint.
 As CEO Jan Michielsen explains:

 With the new coker, a billion dollar investment which converts high-sulfur oil products into cleaner transportation fuels, ExxonMobil meets the demand for low-sulfur transportation fuels.
 Along with the previous investments, it makes the Antwerp refinery one of the most modern and efficient in the world.

 Through innovative chemical processes, the company works on projects to reduce energy consumption at their manufacturing facilities and reduce vehicle weight, as well as, extending shelf life of fresh food and increasing crop yield in farming and greenhouses.

 Research and development into algae

 Every year, ExxonMobil spends an average of €1.3 billion in large and small businesses: contractors, technical suppliers and in-house services.
 These investments lead to new opportunities for small and large entrepreneurs, contribute to local community projects and result in strong partnerships.

-With different partners, ExxonMobil works together in the fields of education, safety and innovation.
-Every year, the organization of the Sci-Tech Challenge challenges high-school pupils to find innovative solutions around current problems.
+With multiple partners, ExxonMobil works together in the fields of education, safety and innovation.
+Every year, the organization of the Sci-Tech Challenge challenges high school pupils to find innovative solutions around current problems.